badboy/rdb-rs/docs/RDB_File_Format.md

 * Now, we are parsing the string starting at `23 00 00 ...` using [Ziplist encoding](#ziplist-encoding)
 * The first 4 bytes `23 00 00 00` represent the total length in bytes of this ziplist.
 Notice that this is in little endian format
 * The next 4 bytes `1e 00 00 00` represent the offset to the tail entry. `1E` = 30 (in decimal), and this is a 0 based offset.
 0th position = `23`, 1st position = `00` and so on.
 It follows that the last entry starts at `04 c0 3f 00 ..`
-* The next 2 bytes `04 00` represent the number of entries in this list as a big endian 16 bit integer. `04 00 = 4` in deicmal.
+* The next 2 bytes `04 00` represent the number of entries in this list as a big endian 16 bit integer. `04 00 = 4` in decimal.
 * From now on, we start reading the entries
 * `00` represents the length of previous entry. `0` indicates this is the first entry.
 * `E0` is the special flag.
 Since it starts with the bit pattern `1110____`, we read the next 8 bytes as an integer.
 This is the first entry of the list.